Defreddy/FinalProject/README.md

 ![screenshot](https://github.com/Defreddy/FinalProject/blob/main/Pictures_Readme/Netlify.png)

 Here you can clearly see it distinguishes .HTML and any other changes.
 Each change that is NOT .html related, or linked to the /Website directory will be ignored and instantly "Canceled".
+If the change is happening within the /Website directory, the change will be put through to Netlify resulting in a Non-Canceled, or Published state.

 ### API requests included in the front-end